appacademy/SWEO-Part-Time-Resources/1-Module/1-week/3-day/README.md

 If you are unable to join breakout rooms without being moved directly by a host, make sure that you have updated zoom to its latest version.

+### Live Questions Channel

+Make sure to use the live questions channel when asking questions during breakout sessions.

+Feel free to comment and discuss with each other in that channel but please use the thread feature rather than replying with a new post, that makes it much easier for us to keep track of who is asking questions, who we have answered, and who is still waiting.
+Thanks!

 ---

 ## Strings